Nell87/air-quality-monitoring/README.md

 - [ ] Dockerize the project for containerization
 - [ ] Implement GitHub Actions for CI/CD
 - [ ] Use Evidently AI for data monitoring
+- [ ] Use Prefect for workflow orchestration
 - [ ] Adopt Poetry for managing dependencies
 - [ ] MLFlow for tracking experiments and managing model registry
 - [ ] Hopsworks as Feature Store